My-First-Account/1st-web-task/README.md

 # 1st-web-task
-1st course of Front-End Developer Programme series.
+It's a 1st course assignments of Front-End Developer Programme series.
 Introduction to Front-End Development